hyperknot/openfreemap/README.md

 #### styles - [styles repo](https://github.com/hyperknot/openfreemap-styles)

-A very important part, probably needs the most work in the long term future.
+The default styles.
+I've already put countless hours into tweaking up some nice looking styles, probably needs the most work in the long term future.

+Of course, you are welcome to use custom styles.

 #### load balancer script - modules/loadbalancer